CalebBabin/competition-presentation/README.md

 	- dynamically configure common fields like "main content", title, and attribution for better formatting
 - Stream-ready
 	- Fancy styling and animations to keep viewers entertained
+- Save/Restore progress
+	- Enable easy presets so people can set up a competition for a streamer
+		- Ideally accessible through a single link.
+	- Add a "slideshow" mode for just revealing the results